scompt/android-hidablepassword/README.md

 Features
 --------

-Clicking on show/hide toggles the visibility of the password.
+* Clicking on show/hide toggles the visibility of the password.
+* A listener can be registered to be invoked when the password visibility is changed.

 Usage
 -----